XMB5/archnow/README.md

 ## Caveats
 - designed to work in VirtualBox only
-- it will probably fail on a real device
+  - it won't work on a real machine
 - requires an internet connection

 ## How to use